-Suspension of Medicare Sequester Through December 31, 2020 Section 3709 of the CARES Act temporarily lifts the Medicare sequester, which reduces payments to providers by 2 percent, from May 1 through December 31, 2020, boosting payments for hospital, physician, nursing home, home health, and other care.
+Suspension of Medicare Sequester Through December 31, 2021 Section 3709 of the CARES Act temporarily lifts the Medicare sequester, which reduces payments to providers by 2 percent, from May 1 through December 31, 2020, boosting payments for hospital, physician, nursing home, home health, and other care.
 The Medicare sequester would be extended by one year beyond current law to provide immediate relief without worsening Medicare’s long-term financial outlook.
+The US Congress voted in March to extend these cuts until December 31, 2021.
 Read APMA's full CARES Act summary.

 If you have not yet received the funds directly in your bank account, check with the bank account associated with your practice’s TIN.
 The automatic payments will come to the organizations via Optum Bank with "HHSPAYMENT" as the payment description.
 Within 30 days, you must sign and submit an attestation confirming receipt of the funds and agreeing to the terms and conditions of payment.
 The portal for signing the attestation will be open the week of April 13 and will be linked from hhs.gov/providerrelief.

 APMA strongly encourages members to read the terms and conditions closely before attesting, and seek guidance from their legal counsel if necessary.

 Provider Enrollment Relief Information The March 22 FAQ includes toll-free hotlines available to provide expedited enrollment and answer questions about COVID-19 enrollment requirements.
 As noted in the FAQs (updated August 2021), CMS is exercising its 1135 waiver authority in the following ways: